Alex Duval and Eloise Drake were once lovers. Forced to break up, they haven’t seen each other in years.

 1. Did not finish

-*Thanks to the publisher through Netgalley for an ARC of this book in exchange for my honest review.
-Not required to write a positive review.
+*Thanks to the author and publisher for a free complementary copy of this book in exchange for my honest review.
+I was not required to write a positive review.